-4. Graduate School
+Apply to Graduate School

-- If you are thinking about graduate school, now is the time to decide which standardized test you need to take and to start preparing.
-Right now, you are in student mode and you are accustomed to studying, preparing for exams and being accessed.
+- Decide which standardized test you need to take and start preparing.
+Right now, you are in study mode and you are accustomed to taking exams.
 In addition, anything you’ve learned is still fresh.
-If you think you might apply to a graduate business degree program, take the GMAT during the spring of your senior year while you are still in a studying mindset.
+If you think you might apply to a graduate business degree program, take the GMAT during your senior year while you are still in a studying mindset.
 Even if you are working on a senior thesis, you will have more time now than you will have when you are working full-time.

 - GMAT scores can be banked for 5 years, which is certainly enough time to decide about furthering your education.
 If you take the GMAT now you can safely tuck the score away until you need it, so take it now and apply to graduate school when you are ready.